 Click on the View Menu to select “Settings” or simply click “Command/Control-E” to bring up the Settings window.

 When you open the Settings window, it reflects your current settings and allows you to view and set your audio / MIDI preferences for the Omnisphere Standalone, as well as which Flow Capture files your recordings will generate.

-NOTE: Settings made to the Omnisphere Standalone do not affect how Omnisphere works as a plug-in within any host.
+NOTE: Settings made or changed in the Omnisphere Standalone do not affect how Omnisphere works as a plug-in within any host.

 Need more help with this?